spatocode/Seeker/README.md

 ## NOTE

 This program is still under development.
 It's still missing some functionalities and you may encounter some bugs.
-While i'll still work on improving the program overtime, it may not be relied upon for solving heavy networking problems.
+While i'll still work on improving the program overtime, it may not be relied upon for solving heavy networking problems for the time being.